puppetlabs/bolt/pre-docs/writing_plans.md

 }
 ```

-To execute this plan from the command line, pass the parameters as `parameter=value`.
+To execute this plan from the command line, pass the parameters as `parameter=value`, where complex values like arrays must be encoded as JSON.
 The `Targetspec` will accept either an array as json or a comma separated string of target names.

 ```
-bolt plan run mymodule::myplan --modulepath ./PATH/TO/MODULES --params load_balancer=lb.myorg.com frontends='["kermit.myorg.com","gonzo.myorg.com"]' backends=waldorf.myorg.com,statler.myorg.com
+bolt plan run mymodule::myplan --modulepath ./PATH/TO/MODULES load_balancer=lb.myorg.com frontends='["kermit.myorg.com","gonzo.myorg.com"]' backends=waldorf.myorg.com,statler.myorg.com

 ```